 I went back to school to sharpen my computer skills and ended up with a certificate in multimedia.
 This helped me get a job at Hunter Business Group in Glendale.
 The people were top notch professional and knew their stuff regarding business to business marketing.
 I did print collateral and web design/development using both a Mac and a PC.
 We had clients like 3M, Rustoleum, Pitney Bowes, Panasonic Toughbook computers, Barnabas Business Center (the building where Hunter is housed) and more.
 I enjoyed the people there but after 9/11, the business suffered tremendously and there was a wave of layoffs, including me eventually.

 I always wanted to be a fashion illustrator and was rather tenacious about getting my first job out of college doing so.
-It was a middle size department store in downtown Waukesha.
+It was a middle size department store in downtown Waukesha called McCoy's.
 The store manager really liked my stuff and encouraged me to be creative.
 I illustrated women’s fashions, children’s and men’s, as well as hardlines like perfumes, accessories, housewares, home décor.
 I used ink in various styles, washes, crisp lines or the combination.
 I was there for about 1.5 years before the store was bought out.
-They offered me a job in Wisconsin Rapids but I declined.
+They offered me a job in Wisconsin Rapids, but I declined.
 I moved on to Chapman’s doing the same and eventually Kohl’s for 5 years until I couldn’t do retail design anymore and still be fresh.

 I ended up working for an agriculture business that dealt with the more ‘high end’ farming businesses designing their collateral.
 I eventually became the art director of their magazine called “Farm Futures.”
 I had a blast working with all the writers, but it was a very demanding job with little pay.
-Because of that experience-- concepting covers for the publication and managing the art direction of it, it got me my job at Western Publishing/Golden Books in Racine.
+Because of that experience of concepting covers for the publication and managing the art direction of it, it got me my job at Western Publishing/Golden Books in Racine.

-I worked in the Creative Services Department at Western and I must say it certainly was a grand outlet for creative expression.
+I worked in the Creative Services Department at Western and I must say it certainly was a great outlet for creative expression.
 I was illustrating and designing and worked my way up to senior graphic designer in a few years.
 Most notable projects I did that included project management: The Wisconsin Electric (now WE Energies) cookie book; PAAS face painting series of 5 books (my daughter was 3 then and she was the “doll face” model in one of the books), 101 ways to use the Dremel Tool (I never touched a drill in my life and I ended up carving into wood, glass and demonstrating handy things and got pretty good at it), Nabisco’s Oreo Kid activity book (illustrated and designed), Kraft Dinosaur Pictionary game (it won a national marketing award) and more.
 Western was bought out and the creative building was shut down after having been there shy of 10 years.
 That was sad, I loved that job!!!